Mengmeng-bioinfor/regression_analysis/README.md

 # Regression Analysis

-This repository contains Python scripts for analyzing the effects of environmental factors and experimental grouping on Soil Organic Carbon (SOC) using multiple linear regression.
+This repository contains Python scripts for analyzing the effects of environmental factors and experimental grouping on environment/phenotypic factors using multiple linear regression.

 ## 📦 Features